salmanbao/FabricWebApp/README.md

 -   The command

-        make rm-webserver-env

-    will delete the docker image used by the web server.
-This does not delete any real data that can't be easily recreated.

--   The command

         make rm-chaincode-docker-resources

     Deletes the docker containers created by the peers to run chaincode in net mode (which is default, as opposed to dev